Support Athens by Locals!

-Monastiraki is quick to become the favorite place in Athens for many visitors – and for good reason.
+Monastiraki is quick to become the favorite place in Athens for many visitors – and for a good reason.
 Apart from the historical buildings, the iconic neighborhood is home to an abundance of restaurants, rooftop bars, cozy cafes, and, of course, numerous souvlaki joints.

-In fact, it’s probably the best place in Athens to try some authentic traditional street food, like gyros, kebabs and all other kinds of treats.
+In fact, it’s probably the best place in Athens to try some authentic traditional street food, like gyros, kebabs, and all other kinds of treats.